Azure/azure-cli-dev-tools/README.rst

 Setting up your development environment
 +++++++++++++++++++++++++++++++++++++++

-1. Install Python 3.5+ or 2.7+ from http://python.org.
+1. Install Python 3.6+ from http://python.org.
 Please note that the version of Python that comes preinstalled on OSX is 2.7.

 2. Fork and clone the repository or repositories you wish to develop for.
     - For Azure CLI: https://github.com/Azure/azure-cli